• Home

 Picture

-What is the picture of Japanese summer?
-There might be many different answers to that - but we would argue summer festivals, and the people attending wearing yukata and jinbei.
+Kimono Klub Danmark will enchant our Culture Day with the magic of Japanese summer!
+How so?
+At Japanese summer festivals, the custom is that people wear yukata and jinbei.
 A yukata is a summer variation of the Japanese kimono, and a jinbei is the male counterpart of such attire.

-On top of this, the club will be selling imported kimonos and other beautifully handmade accessories fit for the season crafted by the members.
+On top of this, the club will be selling imported kimonos and other beautifully handmade accessories fit for the season crafted by their members.

 Klub Kimono Danmark's Facebook